 Our People

-Sara Chandros Hull received her undergraduate degree in molecular cell biology and genetics from Brandeis University and earned a PhD from the Johns Hopkins Program in Law, Ethics and Health in 1999.
-Her graduate training focused on social science research methods to conduct empirical research in bioethics and health policy.
+Dr. Hull received her undergraduate degree in molecular cell biology and genetics from Brandeis University and earned a PhD from the Johns Hopkins School of Hygiene and Public Health/Program in Law, Ethics and Health in 1999.
+Her graduate training focused on social science research methods to conduct empirical research in bioethics and public health policy.
 During her graduate studies, Dr. Hull also worked on the staff of President Clinton's Advisory Committee on Human Radiation Experiments.